briefkastenkarte/briefkastenkarte/src/packages/overpass-api/README.md

 # @briefkastenkarte/overpass-api

-This package provides utilities to work with Overpass API services.
+This package provides utilities to work with Overpass API services for [Open Pioneer](https://github.com/open-pioneer/) projects.

 ## Usage

-This vector source should be used together with a vector layer.
+This vector source should be used together with an [OpenLayers vector layer](https://openlayers.org/en/latest/apidoc/module-ol_layer_Vector-VectorLayer.html).

 Inject the vector source factory by referencing `"overpass-api.VectorSourceFactory"`: